 Taking this approach, however, without having a content marketing strategy in place is much like the old Bruce Springsteen song “57 Channels and Nothing On.”
 If you have nothing much to say, no matter how many channels you have going, pretty soon your audience will start to tune you out.

-One of the first things you can do to put more thought behind your content is to put together an editorial calendar.
 An editorial calendar will help you to better manage your content development efforts by keeping everyone on the same page.
 Maintaining an editorial calendar will also help to assure your messages are consistent and more relevant to the audience you are intending to reach.

 Using a simple spreadsheet program such as Excel is a good way to create your editorial calendar.
-Here are some suggested items that should go into your calendar:

 - Track upcoming events or milestones that are not only important for you, but also your audience.
 This could include key industry events such as conferences or trade shows, times of the year that may impactful such as holidays or seasons of the year, or upcoming product or service rollouts you may have.